kiranuppi/cucumber-framework/README.md

 * IE
 * Chrome

 Additonal browser choices can be added to the `browser.enum` file within the tests.
-The format is based on the style used by Browserstack, and your Selenium Grid must use the same stylings.